Jozovec/Bohumil/README.md

-# Deprecated
+# Obsolete
-This dog shit code is deprecated, I'll upload a new fresh one in a month or so...
+This dog shit code is obsolete, I'll upload a new fresh one in September (hopefully)...
 # Bohumil
 Bohumil is a Discord bot.
 A really shitty one.